Ed94/VaultedVulkan/guides/Readme.md

 ## Important Note:

-If you stumbled upon this library while looking for vulkan resources on github, I would recommend completing at least a few guides on the regular Vulkan C/C++ API before using this library.
+If you stumbled upon this library while looking for vulkan resources on github, I would recommend completing at least a few guides on the regular Vulkan C/C++ API before/after using this library.
 While this library aims to be a replacement for those, its not offical and should not be taken as a tool a user can get away with not learning the offical library.

 ### Recommended Vulkan C/C++ API Tutorials